-Farmer Mac has a policy on insider trading applicable to all directors and employees, including named executive officers, that requires compliance with the federal securities laws and adherence to Farmer Mac's pre-clearance and other policies and procedures (including "open windows" for sales of stock and adopting Rule 10b5-1 plans).
-Farmer Mac's insider trading policy prohibits any director or employee (including officers) from engaging in (1) any pledging activities in Farmer Mac's securities and (2) any short sales of, or purchases or sales of puts, calls, or other derivative securities based on, Farmer Mac's securities.
+Farmer Mac has a policy on insider trading applicable to all directors and employees (including named executive officers) that requires compliance with the federal securities laws and adherence to Farmer Mac's pre-clearance and other policies and procedures (including "open windows" for sales of stock and adopting Rule 10b5-1 plans).
+Farmer Mac's insider trading policy prohibits any director or employee (including officers) from engaging in; (1) any pledging activities in Farmer Mac's securities (including the pledging of any Farmer Mac securities held in a margin account or using Farmer Mac securities as collateral for a loan); and (2) any short sales of, or purchases or sales of puts, calls, or other derivative securities based on, Farmer Mac's securities.